 One of the greatest advantages of the Scottish system in the past was the speed with which Missives were concluded.
 The system, where each Solicitor had an own style of offer that became longer and longer and more technical, slowed this process.
-Accordingly over several years various regional areas created Standard Clauses for their area.
-Now a single style has been adopted called the Scottish Standard Clauses.
-The offer appears in Section 2 and defines the Purchaser, the Property, the Price, the Date of Entry (when you obtain your keys) and details of any moveable items included in the sale.
+A single style has now been adopted called the Scottish Standard Clauses.
+The offer appears in Section 2 and defines the Purchaser, Property, Price, Date of Entry (when you obtain your keys) and details of any moveable items included in the sale.
 Some moveable items are already covered by Clause 1 of the Standard Clauses under the heading "Fixtures, Fittings and Contents".
-The offer makes reference to the Scottish Standard Clauses (Edition 4) and incorporates them as conditions of the offer.
+The offer refers to the Scottish Standard Clauses (Edition 5) and incorporates them as conditions of the offer.